 5. Stroll through the fruit and vegetable souks and pick up some exotic treats off Corniche Street near Khalid Lagoon.
 Shop for carpets and antiques at the distinctive Blue Souk and indulge in some jewellery at the Gold Souk.

 6. Enjoy the colourful musical fountain and the recently developed Al Majaz Waterfront with its art galleries, cafés and leisure facilities.

 7. Continue around the lagoon and take a ride on the giant ferris wheel at Qanat Al Qasaba.
 This will give you spectacular views over the Corniche and the emirate.

-9. Learn about the emirate’s many fine archaeological sites and ancient past at Sharjah’s dating back to prehistoric times at Archaeologiy Museum or satisfy your curiosity at one of Sharjah’s many other fine museums and interpretive centres, too many to mention here! www.sharjahmuseums.ae
+9. Go on a voyage of discovery through the Islamic World at Sharjah's Museum of Islamic Civilisation.
+Learn about the emirate’s many fine archaeological sites and ancient past dating back to prehistoric times at Sharjah’s Archaeology Museum.
+Satisfy your curiosity at one of Sharjah’s many other fine museums and interpretive centres, too many to mention here! www.sharjahmuseums.ae

 10. Visit Sharjah Desert Park 28 kilometres out of town at intersection no. 8 on the Sharjah–Dhaid Highway going east.
 The Park houses the Natural History Museum, the Children's Farm, and the Arabian Wildlife Centre, which has am amazing collection of wildlife from the Arabian Peninsula.
 This is your opportunity to finally dispel the myth that the peninsula is a barren place bereft of wildlife.
 The nearby Breeding Centre for Endangered Arabian Animals, which does sterling work, is off-limits.